Winn Dixie Stores In 2005 A Cleanup On Aisle 11 Case Study Analysis

 • Winn Dixie Stores In 2005 A Cleanup On Aisle 11 Case Study Solution can take up add-on service in order to sell traditional stuff of Japan in a devoted restaurant areas.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Intro of attractive schemes for old individuals and women.
+• Introduction of appealing schemes for old individuals and females.

-• Introduction of complimentary card of membership to use bundle of special deal to its devoted clients.
+• Intro of complimentary card of subscription to offer package of special deal to its devoted clients.

-Building of regional center for training especially to train regional personnel.
+Building of regional center for training especially to train regional staff.